AnuragKSinha/AnuragKSinha.github.io/about.md

 ## I'm an Application Developer working in Oracle,Hyderabad!
 - 🥅 I'm an Oracle Certified Java Associate
-- 🔭 I will share my System Design and DSA knowleadge using this platform
+- 🔭 I will share my System Design and DSA knowledge using this platform
 - 🌱 I’m currently learning everything 🤣
 - 💬 Ask me about DSA
 - 😄 2020 Goals: Contribute to Open Source projects